 - During the year ended 31 December 2021, an impairment review was undertaken in respect of the goodwill.
-It was 6. discovered that the goodwill had been impaired by Sh.5,000,000.
-7. - A difference in the books of Sh.1,200,000 that had been written off to general expenses during the year was later found to have been due to the following errors: - Sales returns of Sh.1,800,000 had been debited to sales, but was omitted from the customers account. - The purchase journal had been undercast by Sh.3,000,000.
+It was discovered that the goodwill had been impaired by Sh.5,000,000. - 7.
+A difference in the books of Sh.1,200,000 that had been written off to general expenses during the year was later found to have been due to the following errors: - Sales returns of Sh.1,800,000 had been debited to sales, but was omitted from the customers account. - The purchase journal had been undercast by Sh.3,000,000.

 (a) Statement of profit or loss for the year ended 31 December 2021.
-(12 marks) (b) Statement of financial position as at 31 December 2021.
-(8 marks) (Total: 20 marks)

-Explain the function of each of the following organs in the management of government finances: (a)
+(a) Explain the function of each of the following organs in the management of government finances:

 (i) Public accounts committee.

-(2 marks) (ii) Committee of ways and means.
-(2 marks)
+(ii) Committee of ways and means.

-An extract from the statement of financial position of Left Ltd. as at 31 October 2021 was as follows: (b)
+(b) An extract from the statement of financial position of Left Ltd. as at 31 October 2021 was as follows: